predictiveworks/cdap-spark/works-dl/README.md

 # Works DL

-The foundation of Predictive<span class="brand-teal">Works.</span> deep learning support is Intel's
-<a href="https://github.com/intel-analytics/BigDL/">BigDL</a> library.
-The scope of this library was
-standardized as plugins for Google CDAP data pipelines.
+The foundation of PredictiveWorks. deep learning support is Intel's <a href="https://github.com/intel-analytics/BigDL/">BigDL</a> library.
+The scope of this library was standardized as plugins for Google CDAP data pipelines.

 As a result, deep learning pipeline plugins can be seamlessly combined with all other plugins of **CDAP-Connect** and **CDAP-Spark**.